erichVK5/erichVK5-suzy-Q-cable-v1/README.md

 # Assembly

 Jumpers or wire links are needed to common the 5V rails of the Type C connector and the Type B USB connector for the board to be recognised as plugged in.
-These links could be replaced with a low value resistor if it is being plugged into a different machine, to minimse the risk of current surges between differing power rails.
+These links could be replaced with a low value resistor if it is being plugged into a different machine, to minimise the risk of current surges between differing power rails.

-There is not much to assembly, other than a type B USB socket for ttyIUSB0, the Type C breakout board, ideally a two row header to simplify soldering of the type C breakout board to the SuzyQ board, and the JMP0 jumper link.
+There is not much to assembly, other than a type B USB socket for ttyUSB0, the Type C breakout board, ideally a two row header to simplify soldering of the type C breakout board to the SuzyQ board, and the JMP0 jumper link.
 R1 is a 22k resistor, and R2 is a 56k resistor.
 These values tell the  USB C host what voltage levels are to provided on the USB C Vcc rail.

 The ttyUSB1 socket and JMP1 link are not needed for routine firmware reflashing.